openaccesstoimmigrants/EmpowerItaly/README.md

 As ancillary datasets were used in order to give more context to our hypothesis questions, the [EUROSTAT](// Only change code below this line

 ### SDMX: A Design Choice
-SDMX is sponsored by organizations such as the World Bank, OECD, and IMF.
+SDMX (Statistical Data and Metadata eXchange) is sponsored by organizations such as the World Bank, OECD, and IMF.
 It standardizes the formats, structures, and coding of data and metadata, as well as data exchange processes.
 As a result, it greatly facilitates data exchange and the consolidation of data from multiple sources.
-The more organizations using it, the more useful SDMX becomes.
-Since it has become the preferred standard for data and metadata exchange by the global statistical community, its potential is enormous.
-SDMX comes in several "flavors" or sub-formats, including SDMX-ML Generic, SDMX-ML Compact (also referred to as SDMX-ML Structure Specific), SDMX-JSON, and SDMX-EDI.
-Among these, SDMX-JSON is the most compact and efficient.
-However, packing all that data as tightly as possible has led to a complex structure that is difficult to interpret.

 ### SDMX Metadata and Data Format
-SDMX (Statistical Data and Metadata eXchange) is not only about exchanging data but also about exchanging metadata, which provides information about the structure and meaning of the data.
+SDMX is not only about exchanging data but also about exchanging metadata, which provides information about the structure and meaning of the data.
 SDMX metadata includes details such as concepts, dimensions, attributes, and codes, enabling better understanding and interpretation of the data.

-SDMX-ML (SDMX Markup Language) is the XML-based format used for representing SDMX metadata.
-It provides a standardized way to describe the structure and characteristics of datasets, making it easier to share and interpret metadata across different systems and organizations.

-When it comes to the data itself, SDMX-JSON is a widely adopted format.
-It is a compact and efficient representation of statistical data in JSON (JavaScript Object Notation) format.
-SDMX-JSON organizes data into datasets, series, observations, and dimensions, following a hierarchical structure.
-This format allows for easy parsing and manipulation of data while maintaining its integrity and semantic meaning.

 By leveraging the power of SDMX metadata and data formats, analysts and researchers can access standardized and interoperable data, enabling more efficient and accurate analysis, comparison, and sharing of statistical information across organizations and domains.